Cosmological perturbations and gravitational waves in the general Einstein-vector theory: The scalar perturbations

-In the previous two subsections, we examined the ghost-free conditions for the scalar perturbations in the general Einstein-vector theory.
-Since all GWs that can be directly detected by current GW detectors have large wavenumber $|\vec{k}|$, we now focus on the stability and propagation properties of GWs in the small-scale limit ($|\vec{k}|\rightarrow \infty$), adopting the gauge choice $\alpha=0$ and $E=0$.
-According to the ghost-free conditions~\eqref{ghost-scalar-1212252} and ~\eqref{ghostFree2-scalar-152233}, the scalar perturbations are free of ghost instabilities in this limit provided that the condition~\eqref{ghost-scalar-1212252} is satisfied.
-Therefore, the small-scale limit is the physically relevant regime for our analysis.
+{In the previous subsection, we analyzed the stability conditions of scalar perturbations in the general Einstein-vector theory.
+Since GWs detected by current observatories correspond to high-wavenumber modes compared to the cosmic scale, we now focus on the propagation properties of GWs in the small-scale limit ($|\vec{k}|\rightarrow \infty$), adopting the gauge choice $\alpha=0$ and $E=0$. }